top of page

 Plant-derived oils are copiously touted to help every ailment.
 Science has an issue with that.

-Samantha Brody is tall when she stands up on our Zoom call, and her wide cherub face displays an eternal enthusiasm.
+Samantha Brody is tall when she stands up on our Zoom call, and her wide cherub face displays eternal enthusiasm.
 Her coiffed hair lays neatly across her shoulders as she puts a few drops of peppermint oil into a pregnant essential oil diffuser shaped like a teardrop.
-“My first experience with oils was not a great one,” she tells me.
+“My first experience with oils was a bit of a nightmare,” she tells me.
 She pushes a button on the diffuser, and it glows purple and green and blue as a fine mist permeates the room.
 I can almost smell it.
 “I mixed up lavender oil with frankincense thinking it would help the sunspots on my hands.
 I didn’t dilute it and rubbed it into my skin.
 Big mistake.”
 The oil burned her skin, causing her hands to turn bright pink.
 Then her body absorbed the oil and she developed large rashes from head to toe.
-Only a doctor's visit, a shot of cortisone, and ten days of hydrating with water returned her to normal.
+Only a doctor visit, a shot of cortisone, and ten days of hydrating with water returned her to normal.
 “I confess, though, essential oils help me sleep.
 I swear by lavender oil.”

 Essential History

 While Samantha’s initial experience with oils was troubling, it is one based on a lack of knowledge for the user, a common gaffe with essential oils.
 While the oils are plant-based and natural, the safety of any oil depends largely on the person using it, and with any plant product, these oils can contribute to skin irritation, respiratory symptoms, and even hormone-related issues.
-Despite those cautions, the essential oil market is now valued at $7.3 billion and is expected to reach $14.6 billion by 2026.
-Yet science seems to scoff at those numbers, as research is inconclusive as to how effective the oils are, and even if they are good for you.

-Essential oils have been used for thousands of years in cosmetics, perfumes, and for therapeutic purposes by ancient cultures from Asia and India, as well as the Egyptians and Romans.
-Today, essential oils are used to add scent to cosmetics and cleaning products, and to flavor food and beverages.
-Companies such as doTERRA sell the more medicinal versions – small vials filled with different oils for everything from better sleep to acne – and the company claimed its revenue exceeded $1.7 billion in sales in 2020.
+Essential oils have been used for thousands of years in cosmetics, perfumes and therapeutic purposes by ancient cultures from Asia and India, as well as the Egyptians and Romans.
+Today, essential oils are used to add scent to cosmetics and cleaning products and to flavor food and beverages.
+Companies such as doTERRA sell the more medicinal versions — small vials filled with different oils for everything from better sleep to acne — and the company claimed its revenue exceeded $1.7 billion in sales in 2020.
 Yet this medicinal form is a late trend in the United States, as many other countries have used oils for centuries.

 Dilini Vethanayagam, an MD and associate professor of pulmonary medicine at the University of Alberta, says Western countries are simply late to the market.
 “I’m originally from South Asia, and alternative medicines are very popular there, but that’s over many decades of training,” she reminds us, as most consumers using essential oils don’t have PhDs in chemistry.